andrew/ultimate-awesome/README.md

 - [awesome-cosmopolitan](https://github.com/shmup/awesome-cosmopolitan) - List of Cosmopolitan Libc related resources and projects.
 - [awesome-video-object-segmentation](https://github.com/suhwan-cho/awesome-video-object-segmentation) - A list of  video object segmentation (VOS) papers.
 - [awesome-ruby-ai](https://github.com/alexrudall/awesome-ruby-ai) - A list of awesome AI projects built in Ruby! 🤖❤️.
-- [Awesome-ReVanced](https://github.com/Jman-Github/Awesome-ReVanced) - A curated list of all ReVanced and Morphe resources, patches and projects!.
 - [awesome-ui-agents](https://github.com/opendilab/awesome-ui-agents) - A curated list of of awesome UI agents resources, encompassing Web, App, OS, and beyond (continually updated).
 - [awesome-gank.io](https://github.com/ruijun/awesome-gank.io) - The repository is used to collect the awesome code of gank.io.
 - [awesome-computercraft](https://github.com/tomodachi94/awesome-computercraft) - Useful libraries, programs, literature, and mods for ComputerCraft and its forks.